High Impact. Volunteer Driven.

-Our mission is to help rebuild Afghanistan’s educational system, support vocational opportunities, provide health care services, and offer emergency assistance.
+For the past 17 years, AWAKEN has made a significant difference in 100,000+ lives by providing key educational programs, vocational opportunities, health care services, and timely emergency assistance.
 AWAKEN targets its assistance toward women and children, who are typically among Afghanistan’s most vulnerable and needy.

 Where We Work

 The work of AWAKEN is overseen by a group of dedicated board members in Indiana who come from diverse backgrounds, religions, and occupations.
 But they are united by their commitment to improving the lives of women and children in the Behsood District of Afghanistan’s Nangarhar Province.

 AWAKEN’s work is made possible through the generous support of hundreds of donors.